Qiskit/qiskit-ibmq-provider/README.md

 ## Migration Guides

-All the functionality that `qiskit-ibmq-provider` provides has been migrated to other packages.
+All the functionality that `qiskit-ibmq-provider` provides has been migrated to other packages:

 | Formerly | Current package | Details | Migration Guide |
 | :---: | :---: | :---: | :---: |